mxm/yoka/README.md

 Evaluation
 ----------

-The results of each benchmark run are stored in the results.db database.
-The "results" table holds the benchmark times.
+The results of each performance test are stored in the results.db database.
+The "results" table holds the run times.
 The "logs" table holds the path to the system logs which are available in the /logs directory.

 Development
 -----------